makersacademy/acebook-node-template/betta_user_stories.md

 - As a new user,
   When I am on homepage and I click on sign up,
   I want to be taken to the sign up page,
-  I want to see the option to enter my first name, last name, email, password, confirm password So that I can signup.
+  I want to see the option to enter my first name, last name, email, password, confirm password, I want to choose an Emoji Avatar,
+  So that I can signup.

 **Feature:** Login